Winter Reading Challenge

-Once sign ups start you can register on our special Winter Reading Challenge website and any time after.
-Just head to the website by clicking the link above.
-Create an account for yourself and your family, register for the program that's right for you, and let the fun begin!
+Once sign-ups start you can register on our special Winter Reading Challenge website and any time after.
+Just head to the website, create an account for yourself and your family, register for the program that's right for you, and let the fun begin!
 You can also sign up at your local branch.

 We have four programs based on age: Pre-K, Kids, Teens, and Adults.
 No matter which program you choose, you will log reading for points.
 Pre-K and Kids get stickers and toys for reaching milestones.
 The only other difference is the recommended reading lists and the activities available online.

 - Do I need an email address to register?

 Yes.
 If you don't yet have an email address they are free.
 Please visit the website Online Tech Tips on how to get a free email account.